-Future Financial Challenge and Corporate Risks 2019/20
+Future Financial Challenge and Corporate Risks 2020/21

 Following the announcement of the 2016/17 - 2019/20 Local Government Finance Settlement the Authority faced a significant reduction in the level of Government grant support over this period.
-The reduction in Government support over this period has meant the Authority faced at least an £11m financial challenge, assuming all budget assumptions remain valid.
-The Authority approved a financial plan to meet this challenge at the 2016/17, Budget Authority meeting, and updated and ratified the plan at the 2017/18 & 2018/19 Budget Authority meetings.
+The reduction in Government support meant the Authority faced a significant financial challenge requiring the delivery of approximately £12m over this period.
+The Authority had an approved financial plan to meet this challenge.